 To conclude, finding true inner peace and happiness is challenging, especially in the world we live in today.
 However, with following and implementing certain practical suggestions one can indeed embark on the journey of finding inner-peace and live a truly happy and fulfilled life.

-Stay tuned for our part-2 of this series where we continue to share additional ways to cultivate inner peace and happiness.
+Stay tuned for the part two of this series, where we continue to share additional ways to cultivate inner peace and happiness.